lucianjames/TorPlusPlus/README.md

 Future versions/forks/branches/whatever of this code will probably let you embed TOR and everything into the program itself (antivirus probably wont like that, will essentially be a dropper).
 Will probably also add automatic downloading of the TOR files instead of having to put them in there manually (and suffer from potentially outdated versions!)

-## Still in development!
+## Still in early development!
-This project only started existing a couple hours ago, lots of functionality is yet to be implemented.
+Reasonable potential for bugs and missing features!

 ## Platform support
 Supports both Linux and Windows, but Linux does not yet have to capability to start TOR!
 TOR must already be running on the system.